Maurya Empire: Bindusara

 Bindusara's life has not been documented as well as that of his father Chandragupta or of his son Ashoka.
 Chanakya continued to serve as prime minister during his reign.
 According to the medieval Tibetan scholar Taranatha who visited India, Chanakya helped Bindusara "to destroy the nobles and kings of the sixteen kingdoms and thus to become absolute master of the territory between the eastern and western oceans".
 During his rule, the citizens of Taxila revolted twice.
 The reason for the first revolt was the maladministration of Susima, his eldest son.
 The reason for the second revolt is unknown, but Bindusara could not suppress it in his lifetime.
 It was crushed by Ashoka after Bindusara's death.

+Chandragupta's son Bindusara extended the rule of the Mauryan empire towards southern India.
+The famous Tamil poet Mamulanar of the Sangam literature described how areas south of the Deccan Plateau which comprised Tamilakam was invaded by the Mauryan Army using troops from Karnataka.
+Mamulanar states that Vadugar (people who resided in Andhra-Karnataka regions immediately to the north of Tamil Nadu) formed the vanguard of the Mauryan Army.
+He also had a Greek ambassador at his court, named Deimachus.

 Bindusara maintained friendly diplomatic relations with the Hellenic world.
-Deimachus was the ambassador of Seleucid emperor Antiochus I at Bindusara's court.
+Deimachus was the ambassador of Seleucid king Antiochus I at Bindusara's court.
 Diodorus states that the king of Palibothra (Pataliputra, the Mauryan capital) welcomed a Greek author, Iambulus.
 This king is usually identified as Bindusara.
-Pliny states that the Egyptian king Philadelphus sent an envoy named Dionysius to India.
+Pliny states that the Ptolemaic king Philadelphus sent an envoy named Dionysius to India.
 According to Sailendra Nath Sen, this appears to have happened during Bindusara's reign.